 Additional offenses could be classified as more severe misdemeanors or felonies, depending on the facts.
 A qualified solicitation defense Attorney could protect the interests of a person charged with solicitation.

-Civil Penalties for Solicitation Charges
+What are the Civil Penalties for Solicitation Charges?

 Aside from criminal penalties, an individual could face a civil penalty of $5,000 if their charge results in any court disposition other than an acquittal or dismissal of charges.
 In other words, it is crucial that an accused offender successfully averts criminal charges so that they may also avoid the civil penalty.